chetnashah/algonotes/BitwiseManipulation.md

 Xor is just asking if the bits are different? then 1, if the bits are same, then 0.

+You can think of XOR as add but no carry allowed anywhere.

 ### Given a xor of two different numbers (that appear only once in a list) how to get those individual numbers, given a list of numbers?

 For numbers which repeat, will be cancelled out via XOR, remaining you will have two numbers whose xor you have X.